nyu-software-engineering/web-app-exercise/instructions.md

 The project will consist of two sprints, i.e. increments of work, each of which will last for one week.

-- towards the end of the first sprint (but no later than 2 after the completion of the first sprint), teams must have scheduled a meeting with a stakeholder (i.e. professor, tutor, or grader) to demo and solicit feedback on the work done so far.
+- towards the end of the first sprint (but no later than 2 days after the completion of the first sprint), teams must have scheduled a meeting with a stakeholder (i.e. professor, tutor, or grader) to demo and solicit feedback on the work done so far.
 - at the end of the second sprint, teams should be prepared to demo the project to a wider audience if requested.

 ### Task boards